-Today I have the pleasure of introducing author Robert J Hamilton who will be sharing his thoughts on reading and writing, and details of his new book, REVELATIONS The cost of Foresight.
+Today I have the pleasure of introducing author Greg Levin who will be sharing his thoughts on reading and writing, and details of his new book, In Wolves’ Clothing.

 What motivates you to write?

 The desire to remain sane.
 Kafka was spot on when he famously said, “A non-writing writer is a monster courting insanity.”
 I can sometimes make it two or three days without working on a novel, blog post or grocery list, but after that I absolutely MUST write.
 Even when I’m on vacation in paradise with my beautiful wife, I need to scratch out a page here and there to keep the crazy away.
 Too much sun and surf and relaxation terrifies me.